-Steve Jobs, co-founder of Apple, dies at age 56.
+Steve Jobs, the co-founder of Apple, dies at age 56.

 Both InDesign CS 5.5 and QuarkXPress 9 focus on improved support for creating tablet editions of publications.
 The growing market convinces many publishers to make their magazines available on Apple’s iPad.
 The tool of choice for many publishers is the WoodWing editorial system.

-The 10000 Tenge bill from Kazakhstan is banknote of the year.
+The 10000 Tenge bill from Kazakhstan is the banknote of the year.